pengsihua2023/HIV-1-M-SPBEnv/README.md

 ## Usage For Biomedical Researchers
 We deployed a trained model on a dedicated server, which is publicly available at http://www.peng-lab.org:5000/analysis, to make it easy for biomedical researcher to perform HIV 1 subtype classification in their research.

 Users can upload their env gene sequences of HIV to the server, and then they can quickly obtain the predicted results of the HIV 1 subtype classification.

-HIV-SPBEnv is a project for HIV 1 subtype classification.
-The detailed composition of the DNA sequence data of HIV env gene is shown in Table 1.

 ## The data sets
 ### The original dataset
+The detailed composition of the DNA sequence data of HIV env gene is shown in Table 1.
 ### Table 1 The original data set of the 12 subtypes of HIV env DNA sequences.
 | Subtype |Sample Size | Subtype |Sample Size |
 |-------|---------|-------|---------|